5 Benefits of Eating Apples

 The vitamins and essential minerals in apples are your immune system’s best friends.

-This means that an apple a day will lower your risk of:
+This means that eating apples daily may help lower your risk of:

 - Respiratory illnesses